 Why is is healthy?
 I’m sure by now we all know avocados as the “healthy fat” because it might be high is fat but it is healthy fat.
 It’s also packed with about 20 different vitamins and minerals including Vitamins K, C, B, and E, potassium, folate, fiber, monounsaturated fatty acids, and so much more.
 All together, there are a lot of health benefits to eating avocados.

 My favorite way to include avocados in my diet is this dip.
-I’ve played around with this guacamole recipe for the last couple of years and this one is a winner by far.
+I’ve played around with this recipe for years and this one is a winner by far.
 The key ingredients that make this recipe amazing are fresh cilantro, lime juice, and cumin.
 All add so much flavor to the dip.

 I know many people like to have their guacamole plain, simply avocado, and some lime juice.
 But it’s just so much better with a pop of flavor from red onion, tomatoes, jalapeno, spices, and herbs.